Why is the Pest Control Industry Selling Pest-Proof Insulation?

 Sealing the Entry Points

 The most effective solution for keeping mice out of the home is to seal all the entry points from the outside.
 The entry points need to be sealed with construction-grade materials to keep mice from chewing through them.
-Unfortunately in Minnesota, cement cracks and settles due to the drastic changes in temperatures so the materials used need to be able to withstand these changes as well.
-After sealing a home it takes 30 days to catch any mice living inside.
+Unfortunately, in Minnesota, cement cracks and settles due to the drastic changes in temperatures, so the materials used need to be able to withstand these changes as well.
+After sealing a home, it takes 30 days to catch any mice living inside.

-If you have any questions or concerns or would like to schedule an appointment call or send us an email
+If you have any questions or concerns or would like to schedule an appointment

 Call Us Today!
 952-404-BOGO (2646)